 Inspired by the Foundation’s scholarship offerings for college-bound high school seniors, a local family asked us how they could help grow the pie.

 Together we envisioned a new scholarship, Elevating Summit Students (ESS), to help narrow the gap between college tuition and financial aid.
 Six donor families committed funds to launch the effort in 2022.
-This spring, two Summit High School seniors were awarded inaugural ESS scholarships of $23,000 per student to be used over their four years of college.
+Two Summit High School seniors were awarded inaugural ESS scholarships of $23,000 per student to be used over their four years of college.

 The scholarship enabled both students to consider a wider range of college opportunities.